iankorf/blast-primer/README.md

 |  +1   |    -1    |      |      | 81.3 | low        |
 |  +1   |    -1    |  -2  |  -2  | 71.0 | very low   |

-The orignal version of BLAST defaulted to +5/-4 with no gapping allowed.
+The original version of BLAST defaulted to +5/-4 with no gapping allowed.
 Later, this was +1/-3 with gaps -5/-2.
 Later, it was +1/-2 with gaps -2.5/-2.5.
 What is it now?
 You'll have to check the command line options.
 EMBOSS `water` defaults to +5/-4 with gaps -10/-0.5.
 Clearly, despite how critical they are, there is no consensus on the proper default alignment parameters.
+This is sort of like hybridization kinetics.
+There is no one setting for a PCR machine that works for all oligos.
+Each person must set up the machine for their primers.
+And so it should be with BLAST.

 Note that there are 2 ways to describe gap costs.
 NCBI-BLAST versions 2.0+ follow a linear formula as y = mx + b, where y is the total gap cost, b is the gap opening cost, and m is the cost of extending gaps.
-AB-BLAST (and its historical descendents WU-BLAST and NCBI-BLAST 1.4) and EMBOSS `water` and `needle` describe the cost of the first gap followed by the cost of additional gaps.
+AB-BLAST (and its historical descendants WU-BLAST and NCBI-BLAST 1.4) and EMBOSS `water` and `needle` describe the cost of the first gap followed by the cost of additional gaps.
 So, NCBI 3/1 is the same as `water` 4/1.